Portfolio of Martijn Schrage

 All code is available on GitHub, but due to the limited budget and rather ambitious scope of the project most of the code never made it out of the proof-of-concept state.

-As a personal project, I have developed hiRise, an augmented-reality iPhone app for measuring the height of buildings, which is available on the Apple App Store.
-Because no augmented-reality libraries were availabe at the time, I have implemented all functionality from scratch.
+As a personal project, I have developed hiRise, an augmented-reality iPhone app for measuring the height of buildings.
+Because no augmented-reality libraries were availabe at the time, I had to implement all functionality from scratch.
 A large part of the effort went into dealing with inaccurate and, in some cases, slow sensors in the phone.
 Because the gyroscope tends to drift over time, it needed to be stabilized by with data from the much slower and more noisy compass.
 The resulting augmented-reality rendering turned out quite responsive and fluid.